-Along the Russian River Wine Road we grow more varieties than any other wine region in the world.
+Along the Wine Road, we grow more varieties than any other wine region in the world.
 The wineries of the Wine Road, with their coastal and inland growing regions and distinct microclimates and soils, have the immense good fortune to be able to produce spectacular harvests from many different grape varieties.

-The grapes that are grown along the Russian River Wine Road are used to produce world-renowned wines.
-Small lots of grapes are still being grown on plots of land that have held grapes for over 140 years.
+The grapes that are grown along the Wine Road are used to produce world-renowned wines.
+Small lots of grapes are still being grown on plots of land that have produced grapes for over 140 years.

 Here are some of the varieties grown along the Wine Road, “click” on variety for descriptions:

 A cross between Petit Bouschet and Grenache, Alicante Bouschet is one of the few red-fleshed grapes.
 Most red grape varieties have white flesh under the skins.
 Because of the red flesh and dark skins of this grape, the wine produced will be a deeper, more intense color.

 Originating inItaly, Barbera found its way to California in the 1880s.
 Along with Sangiovese, Barbera was a favorite of Italian immigrants who settled throughout Sonoma County.
 Known for its rich color, low tannins and high acid, Barbera was used as a blending grape.
 Today, it is part of the “Cal-Italia” varietal trend and is produced by several Sonoma County wineries.